Progressive Psychiatric Services, PLLC

 I am licensed in the state of New Hampshire to practice independently as an Advanced Practice Registered Nurse (APRN), board certified through the American Nurses Credentialing Center as a Family Psychiatric and Mental Health Nurse Practitioner (PMH-NP), licensed through the Drug Enforcement Agency, and a member of the New Hampshire Nurse Practitioner Association, and the American Psychiatric Nurses' Association.

-I served as an inpatient psychiatric nurse for five years, at Dartmouth Hitchcock Medical Center, Yale New Haven Psychiatric Hospital, also worked per diem at Farnum Detox in Manchester, and Portsmouth Regional Hospital Behavioral Health Unit.
+I served as an inpatient psychiatric nurse for five years, at Dartmouth Hitchcock Medical Center and Yale New Haven Psychiatric Hospital, and also worked per diem at Farnum Detox in Manchester, and Portsmouth Regional Hospital Behavioral Health Unit.

 I have served as the support and care partner for family members with mental illness.
 Like many of those I serve, my family has experienced difficulties finding a provider, accessing care, struggling with insurance, relapses, trouble finding housing and therapists, watched loved ones suffer severe medication side effects, had trouble with gaps in insurance, difficulties getting medication because of insurance or prior authorizations- all the same difficulties that most of my patients have experienced.
 During those times of trouble, NAMI New Hampshire was a great support to my family.